Student-centric advice and objective recommendations

 Additional LeadMN scholarships

 More scholarships from LeadMN that are leadership-oriented and specific to certain areas of study.
 Also includes a scholarship to help technical students purchase tools.
-Many closed scholarships are open again in the fall with a Nov.
+Many scholarships open in the fall with a Nov.
 1 deadline.

 Additional Minnesota Corn Growers Association scholarships